-NURS 247 Clinical Practicum 5 - 8 credits , REEL Quarter(s): S
+NURS 247 Clinical Practicum 8-10 credits | REEL Quarter(s): S

 Provides advanced opportunities to apply knowledge and concepts learned in previous courses.
 Expands critical thinking and increases skill in the performance of nursing care as provider of care, manager of care, and member of the discipline of nursing at the beginning registered nurse level.
 Expands knowledge of nurse delegation.
 Community and acute care settings are utilized.
 Lab hours are required for this course.
+Lab hours are required for this course.